Zendro-dev/ZendroStarterPack/README.md

 # ScienceDBStarterPack

 This is a collection of skeleton projects and code generators used to get a new user started with Zendro.
-To get you started example sandbox data model definitions have been provided.
-You find them in `./data_model_definitions/`.
+To get you started minimal configuration is needed.
+Be aware that this StarterPack provides a minimal working example using a single postgres database.
+To run Zendro in a real production environment and support other storageTypes more configuration is needed.

 ## Prerequisites